 The Pyramid Temple of Tepozteco

-Towering over the valley is Tepozteco Mountain, which has an important archeological site with a pyramid temple on top dedicated to the Aztec god Tepoztecatl, who was the god of the sacred alcoholic beverage Pulque.
+Towering over the valley is Tepozteco Mountain, which has an important archeological site with a pyramid temple on top dedicated to the Aztec god Tepoztecatl, the god of the sacred alcoholic beverage Pulque.

-These ancient traditions of magic and mysticism were a key part of the indigenous religions before the Spanish Conquest and they have been documented extensively in Lewis Spence’s excellent book The Magic and Mysteries of Mexico.
+These ancient traditions were a key part of the indigenous religions before the Spanish Conquest, and they have been documented extensively in Lewis Spence’s excellent book The Magic and Mysteries of Mexico.

 Lewis Spence (25 November 1874 – 3 March 1955) was a Scottish journalist, poet, author, folklorist and occult scholar who extensively studied the ancient mythology and folklore of Mexico.